shivk-1/shivk-1/README.md

 ### now

-- cs @ university of waterloo
+- ce @ university of waterloo
 - going deep on computer vision, deep learning, and what llms can actually do
-- building more projects — currently pushing backend for wateats
+- building more projects
-- exploring the gap between "works in notebook" and "works in prod"

 <br/>